widukin/theCat/README.md

 - Last, write a method that prints out the cat's status in each area.
 (Be creative e.g. Paws is really hungry, Paws is VERY happy.)
 - Bonus: Make the functions take arguments that increase or decrease arbitrary amounts
 - Bonus: Make the functions as arbitrary (or crazy) as cats are - sometimes make it so the cat doesn't want to be petted :)

+## How is Paws feeling Today?

+Go to [Github pages](https://widukin.github.io/theCat/), click the button as often as you want and see yourself.